prof-rossetti/georgetown-opim-557-201810/projects/exec-dash.md

   1. Total monthly sales for the business, equivalent to the sum of total monthly sales for each product, formatted as USD with a dollar sign and two decimal places (e.g. "Total Monthly Sales: $12,000.71").
   2. A list of the top selling products, and total monthly sales for each, formatted as USD with a dollar sign and two decimal places (e.g. "Button-Down Shirt: $6,960.35", "Super Soft Hoodie: $1,875.00", etc.).
   3. At least one visual chart or graph depicting this or related information to support the project objectives.
-The title of at least one chart should include a textual representation of the respective month (e.g. "March 2018"), which should update based on whichever file was imported.
+The title of at least one chart should include a textual representation of the respective month (e.g. "March 2018"), which should automatically update to reflect the name of the selected file.

 ![a screenshot of a pivot table summary and a corresponding chart depicting top-selling products](/img/projects/exec-dash/example-dashboard-march.png)